-Water, wastewater, and garbage fees shall be set to generate revenues required to cover operating expenditures, meet the legal requirements of applicable bond covenants, and provide for an adequate level of working capital.
-It is the policy of the City that the Water and Wastewater Fund, and other enterprise funds, not be subsidized by property tax revenue.
+Water and wastewater shall be set to generate revenues required to cover operating expenditures, meet the legal requirements of applicable bond covenants, and provide for an adequate level of working capital.
+It is the goal of the City that the Water and Wastewater Fund, and other enterprise funds, not be subsidized by property tax revenue.